Making Content Accessible

 Unknown pseudoclasses simply never match anything.

 The focused element can now be styled.
 But ideally we’d also be able to customize the focus outline itself and not just the element.
-That can be done by adding support for the CSS outline property, which looks like this to show a 3px red outline:We’ll only implement this syntax, but outline can also take a few other forms.
+That can be done by adding support for the CSS outline property, which looks like this (for a 3-pixel-thick red outline):We’ll only implement this syntax, but outline can also take a few other forms.

 outline: 3px solid red;